chanzuckerberg/cellxgene/README.md

 pip install cellxgene[louvain]
 ```

-On some environments installing the extra requires for lovain as above does not work.
-Alternatively, you can install these dependencies by hand in addition to the cellxgene package.
+If the aforementioned optional package installation fails, you can also install these packages directly:

 ```
 pip install python-igraph louvain>=0.6